 After the success of Bitcoin, Blockchain technology came to the limelight.
 Today, it has emerged as one of the most popular and digitally disruptive technologies in the industry.
 While Blockchain has already made it big in the Finance sector, other sectors like Healthcare, Manufacturing & Retail, and Logistics are also adopting the breakthrough tech.
 Thus, the demand for Blockchain skills is increasing as we speak.
 According to Glassdoor stats, between August 2017-17, blockchain jobs in the US witnessed a steep 300% rise!

 While Blockchain may have made its way smoothly into various industries, the chances of building a career in Blockchain isn’t as smooth as you would think.
 Given that it is a highly complex and sophisticated technology, you need to first build a strong foundational knowledge base in Blockchain.
+Blockchain courses from reputed institution would help you get into big firms.
 Then, your next step would be to ace the Blockchain Interview.

 To help you understand the kind of questions asked during a Blockchain Interview, we’ve created this list of the 12 most commonly asked Blockchain Interview questions.